muratk3n/thirdwave/en/2014/02/is-earth-fked.md

 system carries on as it always has.
 The problem is not Stern’s market failure but market success.

-Brad Werner’s conclusion is that the Earth is indeed f**ked, unless somehow the market system can be prevented from working so well.
+Brad Werner’s conclusion is that the Earth is indeed f--ked, unless somehow the market system can be prevented from working so well.
 What we urgently need is friction; sand must be thrown into the machine to slow it down.
 Only resistance to the dominant culture will give some